Jules Lund: Career

 In 2004, he became a presenter on the Nine Network show Getaway and appeared in almost 400 episodes before leaving in 2012.

-He has hosted the Logies red carpet arrivals every year since 2006 (now in his tenth consecutive year).
-In July 2006, Lund appeared in the Nine Network's Torvill and Dean's Dancing on Ice and was partnered with professional ice skater, Kristina Cousins.
+He hosted the Logies red carpet arrivals for ten years from 2006.
+In July 2006, Lund appeared in the Nine Network's Torvill and Dean's Dancing on Ice and was partnered with professional ice skater Kristina Cousins.
 He was 5th eliminated in the competition.
 In October, he also appeared on a panel discussion show named Big Questions.
 In 2008, he hosted a short-lived game show Hole in the Wall and in 2009 a short-lived reality show called Australia's Perfect Couple.
 In July 2009, he filled in for Richard Wilkins on Today while Wilkins was on holidays.

 In December 2007, Lund along with Ryan Shelton and Tamsyn Lewis presented Summer Fling, a breakfast show across the Austereo Today Network.

 In February 2011, Lund and Fifi Box started hosting Fifi and Jules across the Today Network leaving Friday's show open for Hamish and Andy to do their show.
-In 2013, the show aired five days a week and Lund's interest in the digital world became clear when he led ‘The Fifi & Jules’ Facebook Page to become the most engaged brand-page in the entire country.
 In 2014, Lund co-hosted the breakfast show Jules, Merrick and Sophie on 2Day FM.

 In October 2014, Southern Cross Austereo announced that Jules, Merrick & Sophie on 2Day FM would be axed due to poor ratings throughout the year and replaced by The Dan & Maz Show.

 In January 2015, Emma Freedman and Lund were announced as hosts of The Scoopla Show, an entertainment news segment which was cancelled in February 2016 by the Hit Network.
-JULES continues to have a behind the scenes role.

-In September 2015, Lund launched TR|BE, a marketplace for social influencers and the brands that need them.
-The influencer marketing platform connects brands directly with social media influencers, to create campaigns aimed at the influencer's audience.
+In September 2015, Lund launched TR|BE, an influencer marketing platform.